-You will, by regular study in the studio, explore how printmaking informs or expresses your ideas, and its relationship to your personal practice.
+Working in our well-equipped print room you will explore how printmaking informs or expresses your ideas and explore its relationship to your personal practice.
 You will consider your position as an artist-printmaker within contemporary art practice.

-Printmaking is a vital, constantly evolving medium and over the period of the year you will learn how different processes collide with your own practice.
+Printmaking is a vital, constantly evolving medium and, over the period of the year you will learn how different processes collide with your own practice.
 As you develop personal projects, with guidance, you will build on the core skills of drawing, manipulating photographic imagery for use in print, and personal/critical research, this will broaden your knowledge and enable you to progress as an artist printmaker.
-This course finishes with a group exhibition.
-A small proportion of the course content is delivered online.

 What will we cover?

-In your practical weekly sessions you will have the full print studio on hand, and expert guidance from different tutors in the use of equipment and skills development.
+In your practical weekly sessions, you will have the full access to the print studio, and expert guidance from different tutors in the use of equipment and skills development.
 Additionally, we will help you to discover what printmaking can really offer you, which processes are suitable to your artistic growth, and the best way to take them forward.
-We will encourage you to push your image making and technical skills within the course to help you achieve exhibition-standard work: the course culminates in a public exhibition.
+We will encourage you to push your image making and technical skills within the course to help you achieve exhibition-standard work.
+The course culminates in a public exhibition.

 The programme also includes sessions that focus upon building networks within the wider printmaking community, professional practice and strategies for sustaining your practice as you go forward.
-This course concerns contemporary practice and debate.
-As such you can expect to be stimulated and challenged by some of the projects offered, and by joining a dynamic group of artist printmakers.
+This course concerns contemporary printmaking practice and critical debate.
+As such you can expect to be stimulated and challenged by the projects offered, and by joining a dynamic group of artist printmakers.

 What will I achieve?